XSockets/XSockets.Samples/README.md

 ## XSockets.Samples

-This repository contains various samples based on XSockets.NET 4.*
+This repository contains various samples (and experiments) based on XSockets.NET 4.*